eliasm12/WebTester/Readme.md

-#Webtester
+# Webtester
-this will install the webtest server and the webtest agent as dockers on an AWS EC2 instance.
+this terraform will use aws provider to install webpagetest/server and webpagetest/agent Dockers on an EC2 instance.

-##Usage
+## Usage
 Copy ` terraform.tfvars-example ` to ` terraform.tfvars ` , make sure you add the values for the following variables inside the file :

 * `aws-access-key` AND `aws-secret-key` your AWS access and secret key that you can get from IAM https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html make sure you attach an administrator policy to your user